MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 #Manage Windows Server Containers with PowerShell

-This article will demonstrated basic use of PowerShell with Windows Server Containers, basic image and container management, and demonstrate a simple yet practical use for Windows Server Containers.
+This article will demonstrate basic use of PowerShell with Windows Server Containers, basic image and container management, and a simple yet practical use for Windows Server Containers.
 The lessons learned in this walkthrough should enable you to begin exploring deployment and management of Windows Server Containers using PowerShell.

 ##Working with PowerShell Commands
 If you’ve used Hyper-V PowerShell, the design of the cmdlets for Windows Server Containers should be pretty familiar to you.
 A lot of the workflow is similar to how you’d manage a virtual machine using the Hyper-V module.
 Instead of **New-VM**, **Get-VM**, **Start-VM**, **Stop-VM**, you have **New-Container**, **Get-Container**, **Start-Container**, **Stop-Container**.
-There are quite a few container-specific cmdlets and parameters, but the general lifecycle and management of a Windows container looks roughly like that of a Hyper-V VM.
+There are quite a few container-specific cmdlets and parameters, but the general lifecycle and management of a Windows containers with PowerShell looks roughly like that of a Hyper-V VM.

-The following walkthrough will demonstrate the basics of creating and managing Windows Server Containers and Container Images with PowerShell.

 > Note - Windows Containers created with Docker need to be managed with Docker.
 For more information, see [Managing Windows Containers with Docker](./manage_docker.md).